microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-proactive-messaging.md

 When creating your app make sure you take note of the `id` you use in your application manifest; you'll need it to install the app in a subsequent step.

 If you are doing this for a large organization, the welcome messages from your bot may get throttled.
 If possible, perform the installations in batches, and implement back-off functionality in your bot.
-See:
+See the article on [handling rate limiting](/microsoftteams/platform/concepts/bots/rate-limit).

 ## Deploy your app to your tenant app catalog